Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

-The first issue is the smallness of the signal attenuation, which is described in the ADM using the exact solution for the cylinder in the Neuman's regime $\delta \gg r^2/D_0$ \cite{neuman1974,burcaw2015} \be -\ln {S\over S_0} \simeq {7\over 48}\, {g^2 r^4 \delta \over D_0} \approx 4.3 \cdot 10^{-6} \ee for typical values of Larmor frequency gradient $g = 0.0107\, (\units{\mu m \cdot ms})^{-1}$ corresponding to 40 mT/m; free axoplasmic\footnote{ This value is based on the observation \cite{Beaulieu2002} that axoplasmic diffusion coefficient in squid giant axon is 20\% below the water diffusion coefficient at the same temperature, and is consistent with the recent estimate of $\Da\approx 2\,\units{\mu m^2/ms}$ {\it along} axons in human WM at $t= 50\,$ms \cite{highb}, which sets the lower bound for $D_0$.
+{\it The first ADM issue} is the smallness of the signal attenuation for typical thin axons.
+The attenuation inside a cylinder up to $\O(g^2)$ (GPA) is given by van Gelderen's formula \cite{vangelderen1994} that depends on the PGSE sequence timings $\Delta$ and $\delta$.
+However, in the practically relevant case $\delta \gg r^2/D_0$, the dependence on $\Delta$ drops out, hence the diffusion time is not actually being used to ``probe" the cylinder diameter.
+This is the Neuman's limit \cite{neuman1974}, in which attenuation \be -\ln {S\over S_0} \simeq {7\over 96}\, {g^2 r^4 \cdot 2\delta \over D_0} \approx 4.3 \cdot 10^{-6} \ee is proportional to the total time $2\delta$ the gradients are on.
+The proportionality to the time $2\delta$ can be understood in terms of the mapping onto the transverse relaxation in the diffusion-narrowing regime, where $\sim (gr)^2 \cdot r^2/D_0$ is the effective $R_2^*$ rate \cite{lee2017}.
+The above attenuation was evaluated for typical values of the Larmor frequency gradient $g = 0.0107\, (\units{\mu m \cdot ms})^{-1}$ corresponding to 40 mT/m; free axoplasmic\footnote{ This value is based on the observation \cite{Beaulieu2002} that axoplasmic diffusion coefficient in squid giant axon is 20\% below the water diffusion coefficient at the same temperature, and is consistent with the recent estimate of $\Da\approx 1.9-2.4\,\units{\mu m^2/ms}$ {\it along} axons in human WM at $t= 50\,$ms \news obtained \keep by suppressing extra-axonal compartment using either high $b$ \cite{highb} or planar diffusion encoding \cite{Dhital2017Da}, which sets \news a \keep lower bound for $D_0$.
 Another large axon study in excised lamprey spinal cord \cite{Takahaski_PNAS2003} reported a similar deviation of about 25\% for the longitudinal diffusion coefficient from the free water diffusion coefficient.
-Alternatively, using NAA as an intracellular reporter molecule, the ratio for the {\it in vivo} measured parallel diffusion coefficient in the corpus callosum relative to its diffusion coefficient in dilute aqeous solutions, ranges from 0.4 up to 0.46 \cite{Kroenke2004}, corresponding to estimates of water $\Da\sim 1.2-1.8\,\units{\mu m^2/ms}$. } $D_0 = 2.4\,\units{\mu m^2/ms}$; pulse duration $\delta = 10\,$ms, and a typical inner diameter $2r = 1\,\mu$m \cite{aboitiz1992,Lamantia1990,caminiti2009}.\footnote{Here we consider brain; axons are about factor of 5 thicker in the spinal cord, and the ADM prospects are much better there \cite{xu2014}, due to the $r^4$ scaling in Eq.~(\ref{logS-neuman}).} Eq.~(\ref{logS-neuman}) is a practical limit of the full $\O(g^2)$ solution \cite{vangelderen1994} of signal attenuation in the Gaussian phase approximation.
-When $\delta \gg r^2/D_0$, the dependence on $\Delta$ drops out, hence the diffusion time is not actually being used to ``probe" the cylinder diameter.
+A somewhat larger value was reported in excised pig spinal cord \cite{Jespersen2017}.
+Alternatively, using NAA as an intracellular reporter molecule, the ratio for the {\it in vivo} measured parallel diffusion coefficient in the corpus callosum relative to its diffusion coefficient in dilute aqeous solutions, ranges from 0.4 up to 0.46 \cite{Kroenke2004}, corresponding to estimates of water $\Da\sim 1.2-1.8\,\units{\mu m^2/ms}$. } $D_0 = 2.4\,\units{\mu m^2/ms}$; pulse duration $\delta = 10\,$ms, and a typical inner diameter $2r = 1\,\mu$m \cite{Lamantia1990,aboitiz1992,Tang1997,caminiti2009,Liewald2014}.\footnote{Here we consider brain; axons are about factor of 5 thicker in the spinal cord, and the ADM prospects are much better there \cite{Komlosh2013,xu2014,Xu2016,Duval2015,Benjamini2016}, due to the $r^4$ scaling in Eq.~(\ref{logS-neuman}); see, however, the need for beyond-GPA corrections discussed below.}